eslint-community/eslint-plugin-es-x/docs/rules/no-subclassing-builtins.md

+# es/no-subclassing-builtins
-# disallow the subclassing of the built-in classes (es/no-subclassing-builtins)
+> disallow the subclassing of the built-in classes

+- ✅ The following configurations enable this rule: `plugin:es/no-new-in-es2015`, `plugin:es/restrict-to-es3`, and `plugin:es/restrict-to-es5`

 This rule reports ES2015 subclassing of built-in classes as errors.